LumineonRL/momam_predictions/README.md

+## Overview

+**MOMAM** or **M**onth **o**f **M**ushrooms **a**nd **M**ayhem is an annual event hosted by two streamers on Amazon's popular video game streaming platform, twitch.tv.
+During the month of March each year, iateyourpie and SpikeVegeta will compete in different head-to-head video game challenges and races every day.
+Viewers will also have the opportunity to submit a list of their predictions for who will win each individual challenge, with the winner often receiving a prize.
+Competition tends to be fierce, as upwards of 4000 users will submit their predictions each year, making it difficult to place well.

+The objective of this project is to create a list of predictions for who will win each individual challenge for the upcoming year.
+To do that, all of the data from previous MOMAMs will be used, as well as each streamer's general play time preferences.
+This will be done by collecting publicly available playtime data, obtaining meta data on every game they've played via a publicly-accessible game database API, structuring the data to formalize how each streamer engages with certain genres, franchises, etc., and finally using this information to create a prediction framework that can produce a competitive set of predictions no matter what the game list for the upcoming year ends up being.

 ## Setup

 In order to completely reporduce the contents of this project's `output` folder from scratch, access to Twitch.tv's developer API is required.